Only got a week to spend in Egypt and working out how to make the most of your family vacation time?

 Again you could spend hours here, but experience tells us that by about 9am it starts to get pretty crowded with tour groups and can be a little overwhelming for your little ones amongst the vast walls.
 You are back on your cruise boat by mid-morning and ready for your longest stretch enjoying the Nile Valley, watching the busy everyday life go by on the shores and enjoying the sun deck.

-Late afternoon, your cruise will dock at the Temple of Kom Ombo and the Crocodile Museum.
+In the late afternoon, your cruise will dock at the Temple of Kom Ombo and the Crocodile Museum.
 Another stop you definitely need your Egyptologist guide on hand to explain this “double temple” dedicated to two different sets of gods.
 Kids will be fascinated by the mummified crocodile collection here.

 You board your Nile Cruise once more for the last leg which will see you sail overnight into Aswan.